Splunk MINT Terms of Service

 20.7.
 “Customer Data” means electronic data and information submitted by or for Customer to the Service or that Customer collects and processes using the Service, which may include its End User data.

 20.8.
-“Documentation” means online user guides, documentation and help and training materials published on Splunk’s website at http://docs.splunk.com/Documentation or accessible through the Service, as may be updated by Splunk from time to time.
+“Documentation” means online user guides, documentation and help and training materials published on Splunk’s website at http://docs.splunk.com/Documentation or accessible through the Service or the Software, as may be updated by Splunk from time to time.

 20.9.
-“End User” means Customer’s end user customer who receives a Customer App for use on his or her mobile device.
+“End User” means Customer’s end user customer who receives a Customer App for use on his or her mobile device or uses a Customer App through his or her browser.

 20.10.
 “End User Requirements” has the meaning set forth in Section 3.2.